Your first consultation at our clinic will involve a detailed medical history including any prior skin treatments or concerns you may have had.

 If you have a skin lesion that is clinically consistent with (or highly suspicious as being) a skin cancer, or you have a biopsy proven skin cancer, then we will be able to work out a management plan that is best for you.

 Dr Eddy Dona has been a specialist plastic surgeon since 2007, and is a member of the Australian Society of Plastic Surgeons.
 From your first clinic visit, and throughout your surgical journey, Dr Dona and his team will be there to make it as smooth as possible.

 Get in touch with our clinic to request a consultation with Dr Eddy Dona

-There are two main interventional treatments for skin cancers, and these are usually able to be performed at our clinic under topical or local anaesthetic.
+There are two main interventional treatments for skin cancers, and these are usually able to be performed at our clinic under local anaesthetic.

 The surgery in our clinic involves removing the entire visible skin cancer with a healthy margin of normal appearing skin to maximise the chance of complete removal of all microscopic (non-visible) skin cancer often hiding adjacent to the visible lesion.

 The wounds are then carefully repaired using several layers of stitches.
 Often, for slightly more complex lesions a local “skin flap” or skin graft may be required to reconstruct the area.

 However, any complex lesions or those in aesthetically sensitive areas may require a formal excision in a private hospital under sedation or a general anesthetic.

 Often a skin cancer, dependent on its size and/or anatomical location, is not suitable to be surgically removed and simply stitched back together.
 Such lesions may require complex surgical techniques to reconstruct them and ensure an optimal aesthetic outcome, whilst at the same time not compromising the primary issue of cancer removal.
 These complex cases will usually be performed in a private hospital under sedation or with a full general anaesthetic.